Logo

 Novak Djokovic played at the French Open and US Open junior events in 2003.

-Novak Djokovic went on to reach the third round of both Wimbledon and the US Open, coming back from two sets down to defeat Guillermo Garcia Lopez in the former, and beating Gael Monfils and Mario Ancic in the latter.
+Later that year, Novak Djokovic won his first Grand Slam match at the French Open, and went on to reach the third round of both Wimbledon and the US Open, coming back from two sets down and saving multiple match points to defeat Guillermo Garcia Lopez in the former, and beating Gael Monfils and Mario Ancic in the latter.

 Novak Djokovic participated in four Masters events and qualified for two of them, his best performance coming in Paris, where he reached the third round and defeated fourth seed Mariano Puerta along the way.

-Three weeks after Wimbledon, Novak Djokovic won his first ATP title at the Dutch Open in Amersfoort without losing a set, defeating Nicolas Massu in the final.
+Three weeks after Wimbledon, Novak Djokovic won his maiden ATP title at the Dutch Open in Amersfoort without losing a set, defeating Nicolas Massu in the final.

-Novak Djokovic won his second career title at the Moselle Open in Metz, France, and moved into the top 20.
+Novak Djokovic won his second career title at the Moselle Open in Metz, France, defeating Jurgen Melzer in the final, and moved into the top 20.

 Novak Djokovic reached his first career Masters quarterfinal at Madrid during the indoor hardcourt season.

-Novak Djokovic began 2007 by defeating Australian Chris Guccione in the final of the tournament in Adelaide, before losing in the fourth round of the Australian Open to eventual champion Roger Federer in straight sets.
+Novak Djokovic began 2007 by defeating Australian Chris Guccione in the Adelaide final, before losing in the fourth round of the Australian Open to eventual champion Roger Federer in straight sets.

-Novak Djokovic lost the Indian Wells final to Rafael Nadal, but defeated Nadal in Key Biscayne in the quarterfinals before defeating Guillermo Canas for the title in the final.
+Novak Djokovic lost the Indian Wells final to Rafael Nadal, but defeated Nadal in Key Biscayne in the quarterfinals before going on to defeat Guillermo Canas in the final to win his maiden Masters Series title.

 Novak Djokovic won a point by defeating Georgia's George Chanturia.